-If you have been using image keywords or tags for a while, the topic of managing your keywords is very relevant.
+If you have been using image tags for a while, the topic of managing your keywords is very relevant.
 If you’re new however, to image keywords, then this topic might not seem necessary, at least not now.
 However, after applying keywords to your images without any strategy, you will end up having a pile of keywords that you can’t sort out.
 Just like folders can become unusable if not named and organized correctly, keywords too can become unusable if not maintained properly.
 In order to avoid this problem you need to create efficient keywords, or in other words, you need a controlled vocabulary.
 But how do you create a controlled vocabulary?

-Why worry about managing your image keywords?
+Why worry about managing your image tags?

 This easiness of creating keywords will start becoming a problem when you can’t remember what keywords you have assigned to images that contain similar elements.